 In the leak dye test, dye penetrant solution is introduced into the package sufficient to cover the longest edge of the package to a depth of about 5 mm (0.25 in.).
-The package is visually examined along each side in 5-second intervals.
+The package is visually inspected for dye penetration along each side in 5-second intervals.
 The dye will reveal channels or outright leaks at a 50-μm sensitivity.
 This test detects and locates SBS failures to seals only.

 Types of packages for ASTM F1929: Sterile packages with edge seals formed between a transparent material and a porous sheet material.

 ASTM F1929 is preferred for OQ/PQ seal evaluation.
 See more about ASTM F1929 industry applications.